craigmcchesney/datastore-support/README.md

 Below are the recommended steps for creating a new deployment of the datastore ecosystem using the tools provided in this datastore-support repo.
 You might also consider copying a VirtualBox VM set up for Java and JavaScript development, or installing and tailoring a zipfile copy of the ~/datastore directory, discussed in more detail below.
 Both are a good way to get a jumpstart over installing from scratch.

 ### create root directory ~/datastore

+This will be the root directory for the entire datastore ecosystem installation.

 ### create branch of datastore-deployment repo and clone to root datastore directory